10 incredible highlights from a decade of the Wings for Life World Run

 None of these achievements would be possible without the amazing work put in by the Wings for Life team, and the training undertaken by the competitors.
 The Wings for Life World Run is a race that anyone can enter, meaning you could just turn up on the day and enjoy it.

 But thousands of our participants get a bit more competitive than that.
 And as any athlete knows, training takes work.
-For Canadian runner Blaine Penny, this consisted of six days per week of two key sessions (hills, tempo or long runs) and three easier runs, totalling 90 to 130km each week, all working up to running 65km on the day itself.
+For Canadian runner Blaine Penny, this consisted of six days per week of two key sessions (hills, tempo or long runs) and three easier runs, totaling 55.9 to 80.7 miles each week, all working up to running 40.3 miles on the day itself.

 For Aron Anderson – who uses a wheelchair – training can include everything from surfski kayaking to cross-country skiing.
 “Success in sports is as much mind as it is body.
 See all those hard training sessions as a way to tune your mind as much as a way to improve your body,” he advises.